jmbtutor/webcomponent-sandbox/README.md

 * Custom events must be listened for using `addEventListener`.
 * If LitElement renders into the light DOM, it cannot use slots.
 The recommended way is to accept the child nodes to "slot" as properties.
+* Host display styles should be defined as the default display style is `inline`.
+Block elements in an inline container produces unexpected results, like no dimensions (so setting `background-color` on the container does not appear to have any effect).